 The study involved 335 participants from Covid screening centers in Paris.
 Of the participants, 109 were positive for Covid, while 31 were asymptomatic.

-The dogs came from French fire stations but also from the United Arab Emirates, and received education from three to six weeks, depending on whether they were previously trained for detection through smell.
+The dogs came from French fire stations and the United Arab Emirates and were trained for three to six weeks, depending on whether they had previously been trained in odor detection.

 The dogs smelled samples of human sweat placed in cones.
 When a dog spotted Covid, it was sitting in front of the cone.